davidmaillo/Flat-toggle-button/README.md

 * Hit area on both toggler and text

 <h3>Integration example</h3>
-Import flat-toggle.css, jQuery and flat-toggle.js
+Import flat-toggle.css, jQuery and flat-toggle.js.
+Then just create a DIV with a SPAN inside, like this:

     <div class="flat-toggle">
        <span>Toggle off</span>